1951 Chicago mayoral election: Democratic nomination

+Incumbent mayor Martin Kennelly became the Democratic nominee unopposed.

-Republican primary
+Republican nomination

+Originally seeking the Republican nomination was congressman and former judge Edgar A. Jonas.
+However, in early January, Jonas made a surprise withdrawal from the election.
+The Cook County Republican Party organization thereafter gave their endorsement to Hunter, who resigned from his seat on the Illinois Civil Service Commission in order to run for mayor.
+After Walter E. Pancanowski's candidacy petition was rejected, Hunter was left the only candidate seeking the party's nomination and won it by default.
+Competing with Green for the committee's endorsement was Alderman Reginald DuBois (of the 9th ward) and lawyer George A. Lennon.

+Hunter had previously twice unsuccessfully sought elected office.
+He had run unsuccessfully in the 1936 Republican primary for Illinois's 6th congressional district (having placed second behind P. H. Moynihan in a field of six candidates).
+He also ran in 1946 for chief justice of the Cook County courts.
+He had also played college football with the 1921 Iowa Hawkeyes football team and professional football with the Hammond Pros.

 General election

 Hunter attacked Kennelly, characterizing him as a "do-nothing mayor".
 He called for the defeat of not just Kenelly, but of the political machine that had put him forth for mayor.
 He argued that big-city Democratic machines needed to be defeated in order to save the country.

 The Chicago Tribune and Hunter's candidacy were initially closely linked.
 Hunter would meet twice or thrice weekly with the newspaper's editor Don Maxwell.
 He effectively adopted their editorials as his own campaign platform.
 For instance, he adopted the Tribune's stance against municipal ownership of the water supply.
 The Tribune, and therefore Hunter, blamed the local Democratic Party for having helped President Harry S. Truman win reelection.
 They therefore litigated what they regarded to have been Truman's misdeeds as presidents, including extending New Deal policies and entering the nation into the Korean War.
 Local Republicans campaigning for Hunter, including Senator Everett Dirksen, regularly focused their campaign on national and international issues such as the Cold War and the Korean War.
 They also accused Kennelly of "dodging" national issues.
 Illinois' Democratic Governor Adlai Stevenson II derided the Republicans' national-politics focused approach to a local election as, "a political absurdity".
 The Tribune weakened its support of Hunter after he attacked Commonwealth Edison's new contract with the city under Kennelly, since the chairman of the board for Commonwealth Edison was also on Tribune Company board of directors.
+Hunter had accused that Kennelly helped the company win a new municipal contract, despite several Chicago City Council members having objected that the terms "did not adequately protect the city's interests."